chadwhitely/braytech.org/README.md

        docker run --rm -v /path/to/git/repo/src:/usr/src/app/src -p 3000:3000/tcp braytech.org:latest

+### API Key

+You will need to create an api key for bungie.net by applying at https://www.bungie.net/en/Application .
+It will require the following pieces of information:

+- Application name: anything you'd like
+- Website: can be blank
+- OAuth client type: confidential
+- Redirect URL: your URL, localhost:3000 by default
+- No scopes needed
+- Origin header: similar to the Redirect URL, http://localhost:3000 by default

+Once created, copy all relevant fields to .env.development and refresh your environment.

 © Bungie, Inc. All rights reserved.
 Destiny, the Destiny Logo, Bungie and the Bungie logo are among the trademarks of Bungie, Inc.